Split-and-Merge-Proxy/smp-ppi/README.md

 **Note:** You can set `DATASET` and `TEST_SET` to either D-SCRIPT or HIPPIE, and change `path` to point to your own directory containing the trained checkpoint.

 ## 5. Reproducing the Results Reported in the Manuscript
-To reproduce the results reported in our manuscript, first download the processed test set (`dscript_test.zip`for the D-SCRIPT dataset and `hippie.zip` for the HIPPIE dataset) from https://doi.org/10.7910/DVN/0QURCP and unzip them.
+To reproduce the results reported in our manuscript, first download the processed test sets (`dscript_test.zip` for the D-SCRIPT dataset and `hippie.zip` for the HIPPIE dataset) from https://doi.org/10.7910/DVN/0QURCP and unzip them.
+We have also uploaded the trained checkpoints (both PPITrans and SMP) in the `./ckpts` folder; please download them and place them in your desired directory.

-Then, change the `method_name` in the `test.sh` to determine whether eval the EquiDock or SMP method.
-And we have already provided the ckpts for EquiDock and SMP in the `./checkpts` folder, you can download them and change the `ckpt_path` in the `test.sh` to your own local path, and run the following command:
+Next, set the `DATASET` and `TEST_SET` to specify which dataset to evaluate, update `path` to point to your directory containing the trained checkpoint, and then run the following command:

 ```bash
 bash ./scripts/test.sh